april5622/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API helps to simplify state management and keep the state clean.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their  role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+The store is what contains our state for our application.
+The actions are packets of information that contain the action type and data.
+The reducer will take the current state from the store and the action object and return a new object.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global whereas componenet state is local.
+When other parts of the application does not apply to other data, it is best to use component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+reduce-thunk is an action creator which intercepts and acts on returned data.
+If the object return is an action, it will go with the action and to the reducer, but if its a function thenit will invoke the thunk and passes the dispatch function as an argument.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I like learning about context api since the project was the most enjoyable.

 ## Project Set Up